junxit/us-congress-bills-112/metadata.md

 - 2012-05-30 — Placed on the Union Calendar, Calendar No. 351.
 - 2012-05-30 — Reported (Amended) by the Committee on Homeland Security.
 H. Rept.
 112-498.
 - 2012-05-30 — Reported (Amended) by the Committee on Homeland Security.
 H. Rept.
 112-498.
+- 2012-09-11 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2012-09-11 — Considered under suspension of the rules. (consideration: CR H5821-5824)
+- 2012-09-11 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+3857.
+- 2012-09-11 — Mr. Turner (NY) moved to suspend the rules and pass the bill, as amended.
+- 2012-09-12 — Considered as unfinished business. (consideration: CR H5901)
+- 2012-09-12 — Motion to reconsider laid on the table Agreed to without objection.
+- 2012-09-12 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 355 - 62 (Roll no. 570). (text: CR 9/11/2012 H5822)
+- 2012-09-12 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 355 - 62 (Roll no. 570).(text: CR 9/11/2012 H5822)